kipngetich-lab/chat-app/README.md

  ## Configuration

  You can customize the following aspects of the application:

-    - Database: Change the MongoDB connection string in the server .env file
+  - Database: Change the MongoDB connection string in the server .env filePorts:

-    Ports: Modify the ports in the environment variables
+-  Modify the ports in the environment variables

-    JWT Secret: Change the secret key for authentication tokens
+ -  JWT Secret: Change the secret key for authentication tokens

-    UI: Customize the Tailwind CSS configuration in client/tailwind.config.js
+ -  UI: Customize the Tailwind CSS configuration in client/tailwind.config.js

+## Contributing

+Contributions are welcome!
+Please follow these steps:
+- Fork the repository
+- Create a new branch (git checkout -b feature-branch)
+- Commit your changes (git commit -am 'Add new feature')
+- Push to the branch (git push origin feature-branch)
+- Create a new Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.